Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Acknowledgment

 \section{Acknowledgment}

-This project is sponsored by the Office of Naval Research (ONR) under the contract number N00014-17C-1008.
+This project is sponsored by the Office of Naval Research (ONR) under the contract number N00014-17C-1008 and by DARPA Communicating with Computers (CwC) program under ARO prime contract number W911NF- 15-1-0462.
 Disclaimer: The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+We would like to thank the reviewers for their incisive critique.
+We would like to thank Prof. Joyce Chai.
+Ajay Divakaran would like to dedicate this paper to his mother Mrs. Bharathi Divakaran.